nikitesh123/SPOTIFY_CLONE/README.md

 Overview:
-SportifyClone is a web application inspired by the popular music streaming service, Spotify, tailored for sports enthusiasts.
+SpotifyClone is a web application inspired by the popular music streaming service, Spotify, tailored for sports enthusiasts.
 This project aims to recreate the key features and functionalities of Spotify.

 Features:
 Responsive Design: Ensure the application is accessible and user-friendly across various devices and screen sizes.